btozer/gmg/README.rst

 Contributing
 ------------

 Any contribution, big or small is welcome.
-Example include:
+Examples include:

 1. Writing new code/functions.
 2. Improving the user interface.
-3. Making suggestions for improvements or new functions.
+3. Making suggestions for improvements or brand new functions.
 4. Submitting bug reports and spelling corrections.

 They are all helpful.

 **Becoming a developer**